Drew Hendry

-Andrew Egan Henderson Hendry (born 1964), known as Drew Hendry, is a Scottish National Party (SNP) politician serving as Member of Parliament (MP) for Inverness, Nairn, Badenoch and Strathspey since 2015.
-He has been serving as SNP Foreign Affairs Spokesperson since December 2022.
+Andrew Egan Henderson Hendry (born 31 May 1964), known as Drew Hendry, is a Scottish National Party (SNP) politician who served as Member of Parliament (MP) for Inverness, Nairn, Badenoch and Strathspey from 2015 until 2024, when the seat was abolished.
+Hendry served as the SNP's Economy Spokesperson in the House of Commons from September 2023 to May 2024.

 He was a councillor in Highland from 2007 to 2015 and was Council Leader from 2012 to 2015.
-He has served as the SNP International Trade Spokesperson since 2021 and was previously the SNP Spokesperson for Business, Energy and Industrial Strategy in the House of Commons from 2017 to 2021.

 Early life

 He grew up in Edinburgh.
 Although as a teenager he was too young to vote in the Scottish referendum of 1979 he feels this sparked his interest in politics and representation.
 He worked for Electrolux.
 He lived and worked in Edinburgh until 1999 when he and his wife moved to Tore in the Black Isle.
 In 1999 he founded a company, teclan ltd, in Inverness, which delivers digital marketing services for online retailers and ecommerce merchants.

 He is the uncle of the wrestler Joe Hendry.